This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
-Caregivers will monitor you closely.
+Healthcare providers will monitor you closely.
 Bandages over your incisions will help prevent infection.
-Do not get out of bed until your caregiver says it is okay.
-Once caregivers see that you are not having any problems, you will be taken to your hospital room.
+Do not get out of bed until your healthcare provider says it is okay.
+Once healthcare providers see that you are not having any problems, you will be taken to your hospital room.

 - Drains: These are thin rubber tubes put into your skin to drain fluid from around your incision.
 The drains are taken out when the incision stops draining.

-- Foley catheter: This is a tube caregivers put into your bladder to drain your urine into a bag.
+- Foley catheter: This is a tube healthcare providers put into your bladder to drain your urine into a bag.
 Do not pull on the catheter, because this may cause pain and bleeding, and the catheter could come out.
 Keep the catheter tubing free of kinks so your urine will flow into the bag.
 You will need to keep using a catheter after you leave the hospital.
-Caregivers will remove the catheter as soon as possible to help prevent infection.
+Healthcare providers will remove the catheter as soon as possible to help prevent infection.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.